 Some notes from the designer of this project recommend that you print the main tube with about 70% infill–so you have a perfect balance.

-Also, make sure that you fit the pump tightly so it doesn’t leak.
+Also, ensure that you fit the pump tightly, so it doesn’t leak.
 You can get the instructions and files for the project here for free.

 But be careful.
 The deer scarer uses water and electricity, so proceed with caution.